 Guardians must be able and willing to identify and notify us immediately when a female begins her heat cycle

-Guardians must not allow a female in heat near intact males
+Guardians must not allow a female near intact males

 Guardians must not allow a male guardian to breed with any dog other than breeder approved dogs